RG9n/RG9n.github.io/write-ups/alfred.md

 Check to make sure the payload is correctly set to windows/meterpreter/reverse_tcp.
 It should be the default when opening msfconsole.

 Show options and set the LPORT to 5555, along with the LHOST to the Tun0-IP.
-Run the exploit and execute the binary on the device with the powershell session you have.
+Run the exploit and execute the binary on the device with the netcat powershell session.

 ```ps
 Start-Process "svchosts.exe"